nsaunier/flir-thermal-recording/README.md

             exit 0
         fi

-    You can than reboot your system for changes to take effect
+    You can then reboot your system for changes to take effect

         reboot